Origin-Therapy/origin-takehome-interview/README.md

 ### 1️⃣ Backend (REST API)
 - Connect to the provided **Postgres** database.
-- Implement at least two endpoints:
+- Implement at least these endpoints:
-  - `GET /api/sessions` → returns all sessions (joined with therapist + patient names)
+  - Get all sessions → returns all sessions (joined with therapist + patient names)
-  - `PATCH /api/sessions/:id` → updates a session’s `status` (e.g. “Completed”)
+  - Update a session satus → updates a session’s `status` (e.g. “Completed”)
+  - Create a new session → add a new session to the existing sessions
+  - Delete a session → delete a session by id
 - Use **TypeScript** throughout.
 - Handle validation and errors gracefully (`400 / 404 / 500`).
 - Use either **pg**, **Drizzle**, or **Prisma** for DB access.